Star Wars’John Boyega makes his Old Vic debut in Georg Büchner’s elusive masterpiece Woyzeck.

 “Joe Murphy’s production, while cleverly executed, compounds this by giving us the full expressionist works.
 Tom Scutt’s design consists of sliding panels that have the claustrophobic feel of a padded cell.
 We get thunderous music from Isobel Waller-Bridge, an explosive sound-score from Gareth Fry and dream-sequences, representing Woyzeck’s Oedipal fantasies, that remind me of another work Thorne adapted for the stage, Let the Right One In.
 Boyega, however, is compelling to watch.
 He starts on a low key, suggesting a Woyzeck who combines physical power with emotional vulnerability.”

 “The eventual descent into Othello-like ire, after the interval, is nicely delineated with a lurching Boyega gobbling pills, guzzling washing-powder (don’t ask), whacking himself in the face and pummelling his perceived love-rival.
 What occurs in between, though, has a padded, patched-together quality – much like the grey, entrail-seeping chunks of wall that are forever being lowered and raised in Joe Murphy’s moodily lit production.”

 “I enjoyed Nancy Caroll as a predatory, horsey officer’s wife and Steffan Rhodri as her thoroughbred (thoroughly barking) hubby.
 The star attraction himself – a delight at times but could do with a little more light in his sabre. ”

 Woyzeck runs until 24 June 2017 at the Old Vic Theatre.

 Written by: WestEndTheatre

-Tags: John Boyega, review round-up, The Old Vic, Woyzeck
+Tags: John Boyega, review round-up, reviews round-up, The Old Vic, Woyzeck